Native Flora Garden Expansion: A Link to Our Natural History

 Today the original two-acre space has matured into a small forest of century-old oak, maple, and tupelo trees, some of which are more than 100 feet high.
 Though it makes for an authentic re-creation of a natural forest, the mature tree canopy has shaded out plant communities that require a lot of sunlight.
 The new expansion provides a sunny space for these important species to thrive.

 Along the winding footpath and boardwalk, on the east-facing slope, visitors walk through a replicated pine barrens, an unusual plant community that evolved in the acidic, sandy soil that covers parts of New Jersey and Long Island.
-Pitch pines and scrub oaks dot the upper reaches of the garden.
-Planted last fall and this spring, they will mature into a small forest.
+Pitch pines and scrub oaks dot the upper reaches of the garden, and eventually they will mature into a small forest.

 Other plantings include blueberry, sheep laurel, and most notably, pixie-moss, a rare and threatened species of flowering evergreen groundcover for which BBG serves as an official custodian.
 Just beyond, a small stand of Atlantic white cedar and a freshwater bog represent a typical lowland pine barrens plant community.
 The water’s edge is home to sun-loving carnivorous pitcher plants and sundews, orchids, sphagnum moss, and yellow-flowered bog-asphodel, another rare and threatened species.

-Like the rest of the Native Flora Garden, the expansion will be a place not only to enjoy but also to connect with and learn about local plants at a time when they are increasingly threatened in the wild.
-Visit soon to see it in its earliest stages, and then return to watch the specimens mature and adapt to their new home over time.
+Like the rest of the Native Flora Garden, the expansion is a place not only to enjoy but also to connect with and learn about local plants at a time when they are increasingly threatened in the wild.
+As the garden establishes itself over time, return to watch the specimens mature and adapt to their new home.
 This special place will be a refuge for the plants that grow here and for the people who visit them for many years to come.